Welcome to the official CrococryptMirror Homepage:

 - CrococryptMirror Portable on Softpedia

 CrococryptMirror is freeware.
-Nevertheless, I am thankful for financial support of the project's further development:
+Nevertheless, if you like to support the project's further development financially:

 The payment is done via PayPal using HTTPS (separate window).
 In case you want to support the development of CrococryptMirror in a different way, simply contact me.